Toads

 Western Toad

 Western Toads are found throughout much of the state, excluding the high Sierras and the deserts (although they can be found in some desert towns.)
 There are two subspecies, as indicated by the map below.
-A light stripe down the middle of the back and horizontal pupils should help you distinguish these toads from other toads, frogs and spadefoots occuring in the same area.
+A light stripe down the middle of the back and horizontal pupils should help you distinguish these toads from other toads, frogs and spadefoots occurring in the same area.

 |